Artifactory Linux Package Installation

 2. Configure Other Supported Databases (Optional):

-To utilize databases other than PostgreSQL, you'll need to set shared.database.allowNonPostgresql to true in your system.yaml and configure the database details.
-Here's an example for MySQL:
+To use databases other than PostgreSQL, set shared.database.allowNonPostgresql to true in your system.yaml and configure the database details.
+The following is an example for MySQL:

 shared: